bobbingwide/oik-block/README.md

 New plugin, available only from https://github.com/bobbingwide/oik-block

 ## Changelog
+# 0.3.0
+* Deleted: Don't bother with Editor selection meta-box any more #37
+* Changed: Support PHP 8.2: #38
+* Tested: With WordPress 6.3.1 and WordPress Multisite
+* Tested: With PHP 8.2
+* Tested: With PHPUnit 9.6

 # 0.2.0
 * Changed: Set the oik_block_meta_box to only display in the Classic editor #18
 * Changed: Partially update tests for PHPUnit 9.
 They don't all run correctly.